 - First cousins

 Remember that as the account owner, you're not the beneficiary.
 But if you're transferring 529 plan savings to someone else, you can choose yourself or your spouse to be the beneficiary going forward.
 If your child has a step-parent, they can also be named as a beneficiary.
-As long as the new beneficiary meets the requirements for being a member of the old beneficiary's family, no tax penalty is triggered.
-But, if you're transferring a 529 to anyone who doesn't fit the family mold, it's treated as a non-qualified withdrawal.
-In that scenario, both the 10 percent penalty and ordinary income tax would apply.
+As long as the new beneficiary meets the requirements for being a member of the old beneficiary's family, no tax penalty is triggered, but if you're transferring a 529 to anyone who doesn't fit the family mold, it's treated as a non-qualified withdrawal.
+In that scenario, both the 10% penalty and ordinary income tax would apply.

-How to Change a 529 Plan Beneficiary
+How to Change the 529 Beneficiary

 Making a 529 change of beneficiary is as simple as filling out the appropriate paperwork with your plan administrator.
 You have to provide your name and Social Security number, as well as the names and Social Security numbers of both your current and new beneficiaries.
-You'll have to indicate the relationship between the two beneficiaries, the amount you're transferring, where these funds should be transferred to and how you'd like them to be invested.
+You'll have to indicate the relationship between the two beneficiaries, the amount you're transferring, where these funds should be transferred to, and how you'd like them to be invested.

 You have the option of changing the designated beneficiary on an existing account or establishing a new 529 plan, which will receive the transfer on behalf of your new beneficiary.
 If you're taking money from one 529 plan and moving it into another, it's best to have the current plan administrator complete the transaction for you.
 If you were to take a distribution from a 529 plan directly and fail to roll it into the new plan within 60 days, the transaction would count as a non-qualified taxable withdrawal.
 A full publication on rules for 529 plans is available on the IRS website.

-Why Changing Beneficiaries Makes Sense
+Why Changing the Beneficiary Makes Sense

 Unlike another college savings option, the Coverdell Education Savings Account, 529 plans don't put a time limit on how long you can save.
 With a Coverdell ESA, for example, you're required to withdraw all funds by the beneficiary's 30th birthday; otherwise, you'll owe a large tax penalty on any remaining funds.
-Being able to change beneficiaries with a 529 plan not only allows you to avoid taxes but, it also allows your savings to continue growing on a tax-advantaged basis.
-If your child, for example, graduates college with $20,000 still in their 529 plan, you could name yourself as the beneficiary temporarily and continue making regular contributions.
+Being able to change beneficiaries with a 529 plan not only allows you to avoid taxes, but it also allows your savings to continue growing on a tax-advantaged basis.
+For example, if your child graduates college with $20,000 still in their 529 plan, you could name yourself as the beneficiary temporarily and continue making regular contributions.
 Once they have a child of their own, you can then transfer the plan to them instead.
 In the meantime, the account has increased in size, both through your regular contributions and returns generated by your investments.